Caring for your bait

 • incQbait

-The following is the best advice we can give you , so just think of the bait like the food in your cupboards at home, except its for the fish.
+Think of the bait like the food in your cupboards at home, except its for the fish.
 Keep it at its best for them as you can.
 Whether its our bait or another.

 • 3.
 Pop ups can get sweaty in their plastic tub if left in the sun, so again, keep them cool and dry.
 If they get wet, on a towel for a couple of days and also dry the pot out too.